 The Samsung Terrace is an overall great TV.
 It gets incredibly bright and handles reflections well, so you can watch outside during the day.
 You can also game on it thanks to its low input lag and fast response time.
 It has a high contrast ratio and full-array local dimming, making it an excellent choice for watching movies.
 HDR content looks fantastic, as it can display a wide color gamut and it gets bright enough to make highlights pop.
 Unfortunately, it has sub-par viewing angles, which is expected of most VA panels.

 The Samsung Terrace is great for watching TV shows.
 It has impressive reflection handling and gets incredibly bright, so you shouldn't have any visibility issues even if you're watching outside in direct sunlight.
-It upscales lower-resolution content well, and its internal speakers get loud enough for noisy outdoor environments.
+Its internal speakers also get loud enough for noisy outdoor environments.
 Unfortunately, its sub-par viewing angles cause images to look washed out from the side, which isn't ideal for wide seating areas.

 The Samsung Terrace is excellent for watching movies in HDR.
 Its high contrast ratio and superb black uniformity result in deep and inky blacks, which is great for watching at night.
 It can display a wide color gamut, it has a full-array local dimming feature, and it gets bright enough to make bright highlights stand out.